Almaty Management University: Material and technical basis

 The International Academy of Business is located in a building in Almaty with a total area of 8,732.1 m2, there is also a sport centre with an area of 1,024 m2, a parking for 250 cars, a dining room with 190 seats.
 The Academy is technically ready to accept students and listeners with the limited possibilities (with infringement of the musculoskeletal system and visual system); toilets, wheelchair ramps and special lift were equipped for this purpose.

 The Academy's library was created in 1996, listeners of the Almaty School of Management were its first users.
 In 1997 the library received a grant of Eurasia Foundation for the project «Development of library and reading room» which main purposes were equipment by technics and replenishment of library fund by the necessary literature for maintenance of educational process of the academic programs, and also providing of access to Internet.
 In 2001 a grant was received for the project «Formation of book fund and development of library of the International Academy of Business» with purposes of further development of book fund, improvement of given services due introduction of program «IRBIS» to library processes.
 Library of IAB is a member of the Information Consortium of Libraries of Kazakhstan.
 The library's fund consists of 203,000 books.

 On December 4, 2009 solemn presentation of sport club and new sport complex of the International Academy of Business has taken place with participation of Mayor of Almaty Akhmetzhan Yessimov, known Kazakhstan sportsmen, actors, representatives of mass-media, students and employees of IAB.
 Opening was visited by Olympic champions Zhaksylyk Ushkempirov and Olga Shishigina, Olympic bronze winner, youth world champion Nurbakhyt Tenizbayev, the Vice-President of Football Federation of Kazakhstan Seilda Bayshakov and others.

-In September 2017 Almaty Management University (AlmaU) opened the Knowledge Building - a new intellectual innovation building.
+In September 2017 Almaty Management University (AlmaU) opened the Knowledge Building - a new 'intellectual innovation' building.

-The new building of AlmaU, built using the latest technology, is probably the most ambitious project in the field of education.
-Modern infrastructure, including coworking centers, food courts, places for relaxation, conference rooms, modern laboratories, classrooms; beautiful design, versatility, innovation and convenience in everything are the main criteria which the developers of this building of the southern capital were guided by.

-On the 1st floor there is Atrium Grand Hall for 600 seats with a huge LED display and professional acoustic and lighting equipment, and a reading room with a book-crossing sector and a cafe with flavorous coffee.

-On the 2nd floor there are student classrooms, a relaxation room and 4 laboratories:

-“Petroleum Transportation Lab” Laboratory of School of Economics and Logistics (General sponsor - Petroleum LLP).
-Creation of “PetroleumTransportLab” laboratory is one of the key steps towards implementation of a number of projects: creation of a transport hub, logistics outsourcing, development of transport services, operator and forwarding business, etc.